Zarrathustra/Journal_Club/Journal_Club_2016-2-14/Outline.md

 The histogram of the force of EP and LP moving along MT towards **plus** end has two peaks: 6pN and 12pN.
 The force of a kinesin is ~6pN.
 Thus, one or two kinesins function.

-The histogram of the force of EP and LP moving along MT towards **minus** end has peaks at 4pN, 6pN, 8pN, 10pN, 12pN, 14pN and 16pN.
+The histogram of the force of LP moving along MT towards **minus** end has peaks at 4pN, 6pN, 8pN, 10pN, 12pN, 14pN and 16pN.
 The force of a dynein is ~1pN, and dyneins are recruited in pairs.
 Thus, 4, 6, 8, 10, 12, 14, 16 dyneins function.

-## Hypothesis ##
+LP increases in frequency and magnitude of minus-end-directed force generating events.

+### Three Possible Explanations of Such Enhancement ###

+* Molecular properties and function of dynein is different on LPs compared to EPs.
+* There is more dynein is different on LPs compared to EPs.
+* Organization of dynein on the LP membrane is different from the EPs.

+### Rule out Explanation One and Two ##

+### Clustering of Dynein ###

+### Dynein, Flotillin and Rab7 Colocalize into Lipid Rafts on the Phagosome Membrane ###

+### Increase in Membrane Cholesterol on Phagosome with Maturation ###

+### Effect of Cholesterol Depletion on Late Phagosomes ###